 As shown by Figure 6.1-1, the UE’s ongoing slice(s) is/are supported by both the source and the target NG-RAN node.
 At the time of handover, the target node fails to accept the UE with at least one of the ongoing S-NSSAIs due to e.g. high slice-related load at the target node.
 Under such circumstance, the service(s) for failed ongoing slice(s) is/are interrupted for the UE.

-Editor’s Note: The study shall analyse the implications of slice remapping in these conditions, e.g. whether or not the remapping of a slice to the re-mapped S-NSSAI, may create an issue of overload in the re-mapped S-NSSAI.
+Evaluation:

+There are different kinds of resources types (e.g. shared resource, prioritized resources and dedicated resources) associated to different slices in RAN side, and the isolation level between slices depend on the operators’ requirements.

+In case of high or medium resource isolation level, if one of the resource types is resource shortage, it is possible to re-map the slices on that resource type to the slices on other resource type.
+It will not cause overload issue if the resources of other resource type are sufficient.

 Scenario2: Non-supported slice in case of Inter-RA mobility